 CO2 + 2H2O+ light energy → (CH2O) + H2O + O2

 The above reaction (modified from Mader 1993) indicates that carbohydrates (CH2O) are synthesized from CO2 and H2O in the presence of sunlight.
 The colors also provide information on the origin of the constituents of the products.
-It shows that both the carbon (in white) and oxygen (in red) in CH2O comes from CO2 while the oxygen that is liberated (in yellow) comes from water or H2O.
+It shows that both the carbon (in black) and oxygen (in red) in CH2O comes from CO2 while the oxygen that is liberated (in blue) comes from water or H2O.

 However, light energy is not utilized directly to drive the reaction.
 Similarly, H2O does not directly reduce CO2 to carbohydrate.